MIT-SPARK/Hydra-GNN/README.md

 You can examine both scripts with `--help` to view possible arguments.

-Training for a specific dataset can be ran via
+Training for a specific dataset can be run via
 ```
 python scripts/train_Stanford.py
 ```